Feel Special (song): Commercial performance

 "Feel Special" reached the top of both Billboards Kpop Hot 100 and World Digital Song Sales.
-It also peaked at number 4 on Billboard's Japan Hot 100, number 8 on RMNZ Hot Singles, number 9 on Gaon's Digital Chart, and number 13 on Oricon Digital Singles.
+It also peaked at number 4 on Billboard's Japan Hot 100, number 8 on RMNZ Hot Singles, number 9 on Gaon Digital Chart, and number 13 on Oricon Digital Singles.
 The song also marks the group's first entry to Billboard's Canadian Hot 100, debuting at number 82.

-In May 2020, "Feel Special" received Silver streaming certification for surpassing 30 million streams on Oricon Streaming Singles Chart from the Recording Industry Association of Japan (RIAJ).
+In May 2020, "Feel Special" received Silver streaming certification from the Recording Industry Association of Japan (RIAJ) for surpassing 30 million streams.
+In March 2021, the song was certified Platinum for surpassing 100 million streams.
+In April 2023, "Feel Special" became Twice's first song to be certified 2× Platinum by the RIAJ for surpassing 200 million streams.

 Music video and promotion

 The music video was released at 6 pm KST on September 23, 2019.
 It was watched more than 11 million times on YouTube in less than 16 hours after its release.
 In the video, members of the group are dressed up in unique looks to showcase their individual personalities and distinct roles in the group.
-Eight members of the group formed four pairs, in each pair, we see the members reach out to one another.
+Eight members of the group formed four pairs.
+In each pair, we see the members reach out to one another.
 Chaeyoung, who is inside a white dome, meets Mina as she approaches the dome and it turns transparent.
 Momo encounters Tzuyu, who is a goddess doll residing in a dollhouse.
 Nayeon, whose face is displayed on numerous TV screens, offers a smile of support to Jihyo.
 Dahyun, carrying an umbrella featuring Twice's colors, reaches out to Sana, who is sitting alone and soaked by the rain.
 Jeongyeon, not paired with any member, is seen feeling alone initially until she envisions herself joining other members of the group, enjoying herself and having fun.
-As of June 1, 2022, the video has over 400 million views.
+In March 2024, the music video achieved 500 million views.

 Twice promoted "Feel Special" on several music programs in South Korea, including Inkigayo, M Countdown, and Show!
-Music Core from late-September to the middle of October.
+Music Core, from late-September to the middle of October.
+Mina did not participate, as she was on hiatus due to an anxiety disorder at the time.
 The group collected a total of seven wins for "Feel Special" throughout the course of its promotion.
-Twice also performed the song live during the Japanese leg of Twice World Tour 2019–2020 "Twicelights".
+They also performed the song live during the Japanese leg of the Twicelights World Tour (2019–2020), with the first performance as a full group taking place in Fukuoka on February 11, 2020.